 China Residencies' non-for-profit mission is to:

-- Advise existing and envisioned residency programs to foster robust and sustainable creative exchange.
+~ Support and advise existing and envisioned residency programs across the region to foster sustainable creative exchange.

 We believe diplomacy shouldn’t just be left up to politicians.
 Artists are cultural and social changemakers, and, in a world where people sometimes forget to listen to and learn from one another, we are passionate about creating opportunities for artists to bring a broader cultural understanding into their work and communities.